 We can confirm that following our fifth conference which took place at Royal Holloway, University of London (left), that we are already planning our next event: UXLibsVI.
 Details will be provided first on our mailing list which you are very welcome to join.

-The UX in Libraries book was published in May 2016.
-Edited by Andy Priestner and Matt Borg it brings together chapters from our conference keynotes, anthropologists, designers and library practitioners, and sets out a broad definition of UX which moves beyond its application to digital services, to incorporate library services and spaces too.
+The first UX in Libraries book was published by Routledge in May 2016.
+Edited by Andy Priestner and Matt Borg it brings together chapters from anthropologists, designers and library practitioners, and sets out a broad definition of UX which moves beyond its application to digital services, to incorporate library services and spaces too.
 Both the 2017 and 2018 UX in Libraries Yearbooks (effectively conference proceedings) collect together stories, case studies, insights and reflections on the practice of UX in both academic and public libraries.
 The 2019 Yearbook is now in preparation.
 Read more about these on the Books page.
 Beyond these publications check out our Links page.

 Creator and Chair of UXLibs, Andy Priestner, delivers acclaimed UX research and design training days in libraries all over the world.
 These are interactive and practical introductions to the practice of UX.
 Read more on the Training page or Andy’s training website.
 Or contact Andy to find out more.